3mcd/javelin/docs-src/content/ecs/performance.md

 ### Storage

-In C/C++ ECS implementations, components are typically represented as arrays of bytes.
-This lets the CPU optimize loops which iterate over components because data is stored sequentially in packed arrays.
+In C/C++ ECS implementations, components are typically represented as byte arrays.
+This lets the CPU optimize loops that iterate components because data is stored sequentially in packed arrays.
 We have less control over how memory is allocated in a high-level language like JavaScript, although there are examples of TypedArray-based ECS libraries that can achieve very good performance.

 In Javelin, components are plain old JavaScript objects.
 Using regular objects makes Javelin easier to understand for people unfamiliar with vectorization or binary data.
 It also makes it easier to support complex nested component structures, and makes it trivial to get data in/out of the ECS (e.g. for serialization).
-Your game's bottlneck will likely never be Javelin's baseline performance.

 ### Garbage Collection